tb59427/openvario-cpu-freq-fix/README.md

-# openvario-cpu-freq-fix
+# What this is
-Quick and dirty fix for openvario to fix cpu frequency to a fixed rate (avoiding cpu frequency changes) This fix by no means actually fixes the underlying freeze issue experienced by Openvario users.
+A quick and dirty fix for Openvario to set cpu frequency to a fixed rate (avoiding cpu frequency changes).

+This fix by no means actually fixes the underlying freeze issue experienced by Openvario users.
 It simply stops the system from changing cpu frequencies.
 This in turn stops kernel driver cpu_freq from doing much.
 It seems to be this driver causing the freezes.
+If it doesn't do anything the freezes seem to stop.

 So: this fix stops the freeze at the cost of fixing cpu frequency.
 For more information on this freeze issue check out https://github.com/Openvario/meta-openvario/issues/304

 # Considerations
 The script in here fixes cpu speed at 528MHz.
 If your board supports this speed AND you don't have a sensor board, you may be fine just using the